4pplet/cyber60/README.md

 A DIY-friendly 60% using nRF52840 and ZMK: the cyber.

 ## Status:
-Revision C1 is mostly tested and works (still to do is to verify charge current).
+Revision C3 is mostly tested and works.
 Please read release notes for specific release before manufacturing.

 ## Software:
 - Link to zmk-fork: https://github.com/4pplet/zmk